By Anindita Mukherjee Last Updated:

 "Kidar Sharma and Mohan Sinha were old enough to be her father.”

 The next man to join the list is Kamal Amrohi.
 He was the director of Bollywood’s biggest cult horror movie, Mahal, which went on to become a superhit of all times.
 And, why wouldn’t it be?
 When you are in love with the director of a film, it shows!
 It was said that the two would spend hours with each other and that her time with Kamal, was the best time of her life.
-Reportedly, Madhubala’s father also approved of their relationship and said:
+Reportedly, Madhubala’s father had also approved of their relationship and had said:

 "Aage chalke ein donho ki shaadi ho jaaye to mujhe koyi aitraaz nahin hai” (I have no objection if they marry each other in the near future.)

 Kamal was already married when the duo had decided to get married to each other.
 But, apparently, Madhubala had some issues as she never wanted to be Kamal’s second wife and had insisted him to divorce his then-wife and yet another famous Bollywood actress of those times, Meena Kumari.
 Kamal had refused to do so and had asked Madhubala to adjust with his first wife which had depressed Madhubala.
 It was also said that Madhubala had put forward an outrageous deal where she had offered to pay Kamal, a sum amount of Rs 9 lakh to marry him.
 However, her sister, Madhur had refuted all such rumours and had said: